Skip to content

 1. It’s not just about disability, although people with disabilities are well represented.
 That shows that stereotypes and lack of understanding extends to a range of people.

-2. The questions are honest, not politically correct and get an honest answer, sometimes showing that there is often no straight-forward answer about some issues – like should short-statured people use their small height as a means to earn money?
+2. The questions are honest, not politically correct and get an honest answer, sometimes showing that there is often no straightforward answer about some issues – like should short-statured people use their small height as a means to earn money?

 3. The program is long enough to allow a range of questions and answers to give a full picture of a person’s life experience.
-That takes it beyond mere curiosity to viewing a well-rounded person with the same aspirations, frustrations and needs as everybody else.
+That takes it beyond mere curiosity to view a well-rounded person with the same aspirations, frustrations and needs as everybody else.

-4. By focussing on a different area of disability in each episode (e.g. blindness, wheelchair users, short-statured people, facial difference, Down syndrome) it shows the massive range of disability within a “category” and how different the experience of each person is.
+4. By focusing on a different area of disability in each episode (e.g. blindness, wheelchair users, short-statured people, facial difference, Down syndrome) it shows the massive range of disability within a “category” and how different the experience of each person is.
 This helps to show that people with disabilities are not just a “condition”.

 5. The people with disabilities are identified at the end, along with which state or territory they live in.
 This reinforces that they are real people, living real lives.